Monte Carlo Study of Critical Fermi Surface with Spatially Disordered Interactions

 \onecolumngrid \mbox{}

 {\arabic{equation}} {\arabic{figure}} [1]{[#1]} [1]{#1}

 \makeatletter

-\textbf{Supplementary Note 1: DQMC Implementations.} In DQMC, the quartic interactions are decomposed into fermionic bilinear operators at the cost of introducing coupling with auxiliary fields.
+\textbf{Supplementary Note 1: DQMC Implementations} In DQMC, the quartic interactions are decomposed into fermionic bilinear operators at the cost of introducing coupling with auxiliary fields.
 Then, the Markov chain Monte Carlo is implemented to sample the auxiliary fields and obtain statistical values of observables.
 To efficiently evaluate the partition function, Suzuki-Trotter decomposition is applied, which splits the imaginary time into small time slices, e.g.

 with $\beta = M \Delta \tau$.
-Considering the strong external field across the FM-PM phase transition in our model, we choose $\Delta \tau = 0.02$ to ensure the convergence of Trotter error, as shown in Fig.~\ref{fig:dtau}.
+Considering the large transverse field across the FM-PM phase transition in our model, we choose $\Delta \tau = 0.02$ to ensure the convergence of Trotter error, as shown in Supplementary Figure~\ref{fig:dtau}.
 In our case, there is no explicit four-body interaction, and the Ising field is the auxiliary field.

 Due to the existence of the Ising field, the trace can be divided into a sum for Ising configurations and a trace for fermions,

 We can use $\mathbf{Z} = (Z_1 \cdots Z_N)$ to denote the Ising configuration and insert the complete Ising basis between time slices; then